poemm/WasmSecurityConcerns/README.md

 # SOME CONCERNS ABOUT WEBASSEMBLY SECURITY AND DETERMINISM

-Below are some concerns about WebAssembly execution in mission-critical situations.
+Below are some concerns about WebAssembly execution in mission-critical situations, including when the code may be adversarial.